A nuclear disc at Cosmic Noon: evidence of early bar-driven galaxy evolution: Discussion

 \section{Discussion}

-In studies concerning nearby galaxies, the size of the nuclear disc correlates with the length of the bar \citep[e.g.,][]{Seo_2019,Gadotti_2020}, i.e., a larger nuclear disc resides in a longer bar.
-As the bar drives gas inwards, the nuclear disc is believed to grow inside-out, since the gas halts at successively larger radii, inducing bursts of star formation always more pronounced at the edge of the nuclear disc \citep[e.g.,][]{Bittner_2020}.
-This is supported by the work of \citet{Kim_2012}, which finds the higher angular momentum gas at the outer edge of the galaxy to halt at larger radii when funnelled towards the centre by the bar.
+We claim in this study that efficient bar-driven galaxy evolution has commenced by Cosmic Noon, resulting in the formation of a large nuclear disc.
+The size of the nuclear disc correlates with the length of the bar in nearby galaxies \citep[e.g.,][]{Seo_2019,Gadotti_2020}.
+As the bar drives gas inwards, the nuclear disc is believed to grow inside-out \citep[e.g.,][]{Kim_2012}, since the gas halts at successively larger radii, inducing bursts of star formation always more pronounced at the edge of the nuclear disc \citep[e.g.,][]{Bittner_2020}.
 In this study, we discover a large nuclear disc, $R_{\rm ND} \approx 1$ kpc and a long bar $\approx 5$ kpc, which sits above the nuclear disc size to bar length relation in \citet{Gadotti_2020}. \citet{Shlosman_1989} define the co-evolution of the nuclear disc and bar to be limited by the Inner Lindblad Resonance (ILR) at $0.1R_{bar}$.
-Here, we find a greater radius at $0.2R_{bar}$, suggesting that the nuclear disc has grown significantly and rapidly, implying a substantial bar-driven gas inflow that may be connected to earlier AGN activity.

-We also identify nuclear spiral arms and a nuclear bar within the nuclear disc.
-Our result is supported by the theoretical work of \citet{Kim_2012}, which finds nuclear spiral arms to be present in nuclear discs of type $x_2$ and $R_{\rm ND} > 0.6$ kpc.
-In the local Universe, up to $\approx50\%$ of the galaxies with stellar mass $\log_{10}(M_\star) > 10.5$\,M$_\odot$ (which corresponds to the galaxy in this study) host a nuclear bar \citep[e.g.,][]{Erwin_2024}.
+Here, we find a greater radius at $0.2R_{bar}$, suggesting that the nuclear disc has grown significantly and rapidly.
+Rapid substructure growth could be facilitated by the higher baryonic gas fractions observed at $z \approx 1.5$ \citep[see Fig. 8 in ][]{Zavadsky_2020}, which corresponds to $f_{\rm gas} \approx 0.4$ for the redshift and size of this galaxy.
+Gas is expected to play a significant role in the formation and evolution of barred galaxies, yet studies differ on the extent of its effects.
+Cosmological simulations find that, for strongly barred and unbarred galaxies, gas fractions are lower in the former \citep[][]{Rosas_Guevara_2020,Algorry_2017}, whilst \citet{Seo_2019} reported that cold stellar discs with large gas fractions formed bars earlier and more strongly, whereas high gas fractions in warm discs delayed bar formation.
+On the other hand, \citet{Athanassoula_2013b} shows that bar formation is more delayed in gas-rich discs than in gas-poor discs.